JoKerDii/DS-FAS/docs/notes/questions.md

   <u>Principal Component Analysis (PCA)</u>.
 Prior to PCA, it is critical to standardize variables.
 It is because <u>PCA gives more weight to those variables that have higher variances</u> than to those variables that have very low variances.
 In effect the results of the analysis will depend on what units of measurement are used to measure each variable.
 Standardizing raw values makes equal variance so high weight is not assigned to variables having higher variances.

   <u>Support Vector Machine (SVM)</u>. <u>SVM model is optimized by maximizing the distance between hyperplane and the support vectors</u> so it is required to scale variables prior to training a SVM model.
+The distance between two observations will differ for scaled and non-scaled cases, leading to different models being generated.

   <u>Lasso and Ridge Regression</u>. <u>They put constraints on the size of the coefficients associated to each variable</u>.
 However, this value will depend on the magnitude of each variable.